Clients accessing any of The Green Rooms services enter into the following contract.

 - Maintain up-to-date virus protection and spyware.

-- Request the client’s: name, location (address) during appointment, phone number and GP details.
-This is to ensure the Counsellor/Psychotherapist is able to provide support needed in an emergency.
+- Request your: name, location (address) during appointment, phone number and GP details.
+This is to ensure they are able to provide support needed in an emergency.

-- Phone, Skype or Zoom their Counsellor/Psychotherapist at the agreed date and time.
+- Use technology you your practitioner at the agreed date and time.

-- Consider what they will do for the few minutes after the appointment has ended.
+- Consider what you will do for the few minutes after the appointment has ended.
 It can be helpful to set aside some time to reflect and relax, before going about ‘normal business’.
-Clients who are used to meeting their Counsellor/Psychotherapist in person, may experience the ending as feeling abrupt.
+Clients who are used to meeting their practitioner in person, may experience the ending of a remote appointment, as feeling abrupt.

 Contact between Sessions

-If you need to contact your Counsellor/Psychotherapist/Coach please phone, text or e-mail them.
+If you need to contact your practitioner please e-mail them.
 This contact is limited to practical arrangements.
 Please note that The Green Rooms is not a crisis service and does not have the capacity to offer emergency support.
 If you feel that you are at risk of harming yourself, we hope that the following organisations will be able to help you immediately.

 - Breathing Space – 0800 83 85 87